shakespete/react/React Notes.md

 Every time we render, useEffect has access to the latest values from that render: props, state, refs, etc. Think of useEffect as being a function that happens after a render.
 When a render fires, we can take a look at that render’s values and use them in the effect.
 Then once we render again, the whole thing starts over.
 New values, then new renders, then new effects.

+An empty dependency array causes the effect to only be invoked once after the initial render.
+Since there are no dependencies in the array, the effect is invoked for the initial render.
+No dependencies means no changes, so the effect will never be invoked again.
+Effects that are only invoked on the first render are extremely useful for initialization.
 If you return a function from the effect, the function will be invoked when the component is removed from the tree.

 <h3>memo</h3>
 The memo function can be used to create a component that will only render when its properties change.
 The second argument sent to the memo function is a predicate.
 A predicate is a function that only returns true or false.